January 28, 2019 19 min to read

 (And that decision was one of the best we have taken in the trip.
 Finishing the Laguna Torre hike without killing ourselves, gave us all the confidence we needed to tackle the much harder Laguna de Los Tres and Base of Towers hikes in Torres del Paine)

-The colour of the lake itself is a bit of a disappointment, a dirty greyish brown, although it is fed from a glacier coming down from Cerro Torre.
+The colour of the lake itself is a dirty greyish brown, although it is fed from a glacier coming down from Cerro Torre.
 There were a few small icebergs floating in the lake.
 The cloud still hung to Cerro Torre like a pest, blocking a clear view of the peak.
 But the slight disappointment aside, the weather was glorious, with blue skies and none of the notorious bad weather Patagonia is famous for.

 The lake isn’t very big and the shore is strewn with boulders where trekkers had parked themselves, some even taking a nap.
 We found ourselves a comfortable rock and spent an hour at the lake, eating our packed lunch and going down to the waterline to take photos.

 The way back to Mirador del Torre was again not difficult.
 We refilled our water bottles at a small rivulet close to the Laguna Torre campsite.
-From the Mirador, climbing down was a bit slow, as negotiating a downward slope can be tricky as well.
+From the Mirador, climbing down was a bit slow, as negotiating a downward slope on tired legs can be tricky.
 But in a cumulative time of 6:45 hours, we finished the 21km trek (not including 1 hour spent at the top).
-Given that official estimates are 3+3, we were quite proud of not being too far off the timesheets.
+Given that official estimates are 3+3, we were quite proud of not being too far off the time sheets.

-This was the first of our many hikes in Patagonia.
+This was the first of our many hikes in Patagonia and it gave us a lot of confidence to attempt all the remaining hikes.

 Lago del Desierto